Important Information for Engineers, Scientists, and Law Students:

 There are also review courses available that are not produced by a Patent Lawyer or even a Patent Agent, and which simply cobble together this free material for the sole purpose of selling it to you for a lot of money.
 Even "good" courses can fall victim to these shortcuts: students have been overwhelmed by the sheer amount of non-tested material included in other, much more expensive patent bar review courses.

 Another reason many students fail is that those who take a live course are often ill-prepared.
-The material is very dense, and very few people can study it for more than a few hours per day -- let alone the 10 hours sometimes required by a live course -- and still learn anything.
-It's just not possible to learn a significant portion of the material in a week-long course.
+The material is very dense, and very few people can study it for more than a few hours per day—let alone the 10 hours sometimes required by a live course—and retain what you must learn if you are to succeed.
+It's just not possible to learn a significant portion of the material in a weeklong course.

 It's difficult, but passing is worth it.

-As a Patent Attorney, you will be able to litigate patent cases in the court system, as well as represent clients while dealing with the U.S. Patent and Trademark Office (USPTO).
+As a Patent Attorney, you will be able to litigate patent cases in the court system, as well as represent clients while dealing with the USPTO.

 Patent Lawyers either work for a law firm or in-house at a company, or they work for themselves and represent their own clients.
 Starting salaries are significantly above those of lawyers in general, and can top $300,000 per year for those with some experience.

-If you pass the exam before or during law school, you can get preferential treatment from patent law firms hiring new patent lawyers or associates.
+Remember that you will always have competition for that high-paying job or that next big client.
+In a tough economic climate, every credential matters.
+Pass the Patent Bar Exam before or during law school, and you can get preferential treatment from law firms hiring new patent lawyers or associates.
 You can start halfway up the ladder to success.
-In the current climate of competition for jobs in the legal field, passing the patent bar exam offers you a tremendous opportunity to secure your economic future.

 Why choose PatBar?

-We were the first company to offer a home-study course for the Patent Bar, and have over 20 years of experience preparing students.
+PatBar was established in 1992 by a practicing Patent Attorney.
+We were the first company to offer a home-study course for the Patent Bar Exam, and have over 20 years of experience in preparing students to succeed.

 Only PatBar discovers exactly what material is being tested by previous and current exam questions, meticulously culled from recent test-takers and correlated to the materials in your study sessions.
 This benefit cannot be overstated.